xylous/settle/doc/SETTLE_MANUAL.md

 Settle is a Zettelkasten note manager.
 All notes are written in Markdown and are stored locally.

-As of v0.26.0, Settle no longer supports editing a file directly.
+Note that `settle` does not edit the files it handles directly.
 Therefore, you're probably going to want to use (or write) a plugin for your favourite editor, such as [settle.vim](https://github.com/xylous/settle.vim) for Vim and Neovim.

 #### Table of contents